Manage Azure Migrate projects at scale with Azure Lighthouse

 Azure Migrate provides a centralized hub to assess and migrate to Azure on-premises servers, infrastructure, applications, and data.

 Azure Lighthouse integration with Azure Migrate lets service providers discover, assess, and migrate workloads for different customers at scale, rather than accessing each customer subscription individually.
 Service providers can have a single view of all of the Azure Migrate projects they manage across multiple customer tenants.
-Their customers will have full visibility into service provider access, and they maintain control of their own environments.
+Their customers have visibility into service provider actions, and they maintain control of their own environments.

 Tip